AntonC9018/uniCourse_dataStructuresAndAlgorithms/en/05a_programming_fundamentals/doc.md

 {
     Demo demo1{1};
     Demo demo2{2};
-    demo2 = demo1; // This copies the object, but doesn't call the destructor of `demo2`.
+    demo2 = demo1; // This copies the object's bytes, but doesn't call the destructor of `demo2`.

     return 0;